Invest in coaching with the right coach

 2. You can avoid making mistakes that you would otherwise commit

-Any coach worth of the name will have already made the mistakes that you’re likely to make and, as a result, will be able to show you how to avoid making them yourself.
+Any coach worthy of the name will have already made the mistakes that you’re likely to make and, as a result, will be able to show you how to avoid making them yourself.
 We all make mistakes and we can all learn from them, but it’s much better to learn them vicariously than personally.

 3. You’ll get better results

 Group training and development by its very nature has to be somewhat generic.
-If it’s made specifically to one individual, then the others will be left out.
+If it’s made specifically for one individual, then the others will be left out.
 This is especially apparent when one person in the group asks all the questions.

 Coaching is like being the only one in the group.